Tag Archives: survivors

 2.)
 Share your thoughts on how we Human Beings might start to build a more fully inclusive society for all of us, and how this episode of Babylon 5 could help that process.

 3.)
-Write a story, post or tweet that uses these thoughts.
+Write a story, post or even a poem that uses these thoughts.

 Holistic High School Lessons,